THE DEAD ZONE

 Crucially the future that Johnny sees can be changed, otherwise the film really would be a dead zone.

-But that is not before an exciting climax, involving not for the first time in US cinema politics and assassination.
+But that is not before an exciting climax, involving not for the first time in US cinema, politics and assassination.

 Sarah and her husband are political activists working for a charismatic candidate, played by Martin Sheen.
-Upon shaking hands with him Johnny foresees that will one day be President and moreover he will recklessly set off a nuclear conflagration.
+Upon shaking hands with him Johnny foresees that he will one day be President and moreover he will recklessly set off a nuclear conflagration.

 Comments